Project-Ampact/project-insert-name-here/doc/sprint2_marking.md

 ---

 ## Sprint Demo (Max 10 marks)
-  - Attendance (max 2 marks)
+- Attendance (max 2 marks) 2
   - 2 marks = full team is present
   - 1 mark = one member is not present
   - 0 marks = more than one member is not present
 - Working software (max 2 marks)
-  Tuesday: 2 features
+- **Tues:** 2 features
-  Wednesday/Thursday: 3 features
+- **Wed/Thurs:** 3 features
-  Friday: 4 features
+- **Fri:** 4 features

-    - 8 marks = features presented work flawlessly
+  - 8 marks = features work flawlessly
-    - 1 mark removed for each error or missing records on Jira
+  - 1 mark removed for each error or incomplete records on Jira

-  Your Mark: 6 / 10
+Your Mark: 8 /10

-Notes: Features were implemented incorrectly/partially.
-Meeting documents did not reflect the reality.
+- edit profile
+- Youtube Video link
+- Search
+- UI improvement (is this a feature?)

 ---

 ## Total Mark

-84 / 89
+86 / 89